 It is often difficult to reach local Social Security offices by telephone.
-Clients should be encouraged to use the administration's online services as much as possible.
+Clients are encouraged to use the Administration's online services as much as possible.
 Log in at www.ssa.gov/onlineservices.
 The following transactions may be conducted online: